xgebi/flask-gen-cli/README.md

+This project has been officially abandoned for [fli](https://github.com/xgebi/fli).

 # flask-gen CLI (still alpha version)

 flask-gen CLI is a small tool for generating things to ease development in Python and flask.
 Currently it's limited to generating new modules.